 Adding Categories and Tags

 You can sort your posts into categories and tags.
-The categories and tags meta boxes usually appear in the right hand column, below the publish meta box.
+The categories and tags meta boxes usually appear in the right-hand column below publish meta box.

 Featured Image (Post Thumbnails)

 Most WordPress themes support featured images or post thumbnails for articles.
-Usually it is the last box in right hand column on the post edit screen.
+Usually, it is the last box in the right column on your post edit screen.

 Simply click on set featured image link, and it will bring up the media uploader popup.
 You can select an image from your previous uploads or upload a new image from your computer.
 For more detailed instructions, see our guide on how to add featured image or post thumbnails in WordPress.